Kayra/prospector/README.md

 **Run this after installation and before starting the server.**

 This is required to make packages that are designed for Python 2 work on Python 3.
-(I did a partial resurrection of this application in 2023 and didn't want to spend a huge amount of time fixing something no one cares about, shoot me a message if you're interested in this project).

 In the root directory run: